FriendsOfSymfony/FOSHttpCache/doc/symfony-cache-configuration.rst

 Cleaning the Cookie Header
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, the UserContextSubscriber only sets the session cookie (according to the ``session_name_prefix`` option) in the requests to the backend.
-If you need a different behavior, overwrite ``UserContextSubscriber::cleanupHashLookupRequest`` with your own logic.
+By default, the UserContextListener only sets the session cookie (according to the ``session_name_prefix`` option) in the requests to the backend.
+If you need a different behavior, overwrite ``UserContextListener::cleanupHashLookupRequest`` with your own logic.

 .. _symfonycache_customttl: